cym13/cym13.github.io/index.rst

 Recent articles
 ===============

+`Crypter writeup <article/crypter_writeup.html>`_:
+    "A file was encrypted.
+You have the encryption software and an encrypted file.
+Decrypt that file."
+Detailed writeup using radare2.

 `Exploiting Gource <article/exploiting_gource.html>`_:
     Improvised code review of the Gource git repository viewer.
 It is meant as a way to show how one can perform quick and targeted code reviews.